rsksmart/devportal-1.0/rsk/architecture/mining/implementation-guide.md

 title: Implementation Guide
 ---

-Here are the stesp needed to add RSK merged mining capabilities to mining pool software.
+Here are the steps needed to add RSK merged mining capabilities to mining pool software.

 ## What do you need to do